Shot-based quantum encoding: a data-loading paradigm for quantum neural networks: Abstract

 \section{Abstract}

-Efficient data loading remains a bottleneck for near‑term quantum machine‑learning.
-Existing schemes (angle, amplitude, and basis encoding) either underuse the exponential Hilbert‑space capacity or require circuit depths that exceed the coherence budgets of noisy intermediate‑scale quantum hardware.
-We introduce Shot‑Based Quantum Encoding (SBQE), a data embedding strategy that distributes the hardware's native resource, shots, according to a data‑dependent classical distribution over multiple initial quantum states.
-By treating the shot counts as a learnable degree of freedom, SBQE produces a mixed‑state representation whose expectation values are linear in the classical probabilities and can therefore be composed with non‑linear activation functions.
-We show that SBQE is structurally equivalent to a multilayer perceptron whose weights are realised by quantum circuits, and we describe a hardware‑compatible implementation protocol.
-Benchmarks on Fashion MNIST and Semeion handwritten digits, with ten independent initialisations per model, show that SBQE achieves \(89.1\%\pm0.9\%\) test accuracy on Semeion (reducing error by \(5.3\%\) relative to amplitude encoding and matching a width‑matched classical network) and \(80.95\%\pm0.10\%\) on Fashion MNIST (exceeding amplitude encoding by \(+2.0\%\) and a linear multilayer perceptron by \(+1.3\%\)), all without any data‑encoding gates.
+Efficient data loading remains a bottleneck for near-term quantum machine learning.
+Existing schemes (angle, amplitude, and basis encoding) either underuse the exponential Hilbert-space capacity or require circuit depths that exceed the coherence budgets of noisy intermediate-scale quantum hardware.
+We introduce shot-based quantum encoding (SBQE), a data embedding strategy that distributes the hardware's native resource, shots, according to a data-dependent classical distribution over multiple initial quantum states.
+By treating the shot counts as a learnable degree of freedom, SBQE produces a mixed-state representation whose expectation values are linear in the classical probabilities and can therefore be composed with nonlinear activation functions.
+We show that SBQE is structurally equivalent to a multilayer perceptron whose weights are realized by quantum circuits, and we describe a hardware-compatible implementation protocol.
+Benchmarks on three image datasets, with 10 independent initializations per model, show that SBQE achieves \(89.1\%\pm0.9\%\) test accuracy on Semeion (reducing error by \(5.3\%\) relative to amplitude encoding and matching a width-matched classical network), \(80.95\%\pm0.10\%\) on Fashion MNIST (exceeding amplitude encoding by \(+2.0\%\) and a linear multilayer perceptron by \(+1.3\%\)), and \(90.25\%\pm0.18\%\) on MNIST (exceeding amplitude encoding by 2.1 percentage points and the width-matched classical network by 0.3), all without any data-encoding gates.